Concept • Bitcoin-Backed Currency

 Circulation Sidechain only

-TBDC tokens transfer peer-to-peer on the sidechain.
-Payments, salaries, merchant transactions — all occur without touching Bitcoin's base layer.
+₿USD transfers peer-to-peer on The ₿ridge Network.
+Payments, salaries, merchant transactions , all occur without touching Bitcoin's base layer.
 No Bitcoin is bought, sold, or moved.
 The reserves sit untouched, appreciating at spot.

 03